moleike/moleike.github.io/content/blog/thoughts-on-nix-and-scala.md

 ThisBuild / assemblyPrependShellScript := Some(defaultShellScript)
 ```

-Build the package with `nix build .`.
+Build the package with `nix build`.

 After the build, the project's root directory contains a `result` directory,
 which is a symbolic link to our new package in the Nix store path: